-The condensate price forecast was estimated based on the average long-term petroleum prices forecast by the World Bank53, the EAI54, and the forward Brent prices according to Bloomberg as of the Valuation Date.
+The condensate price forecast was estimated based on the average long-term petroleum prices forecast by the World Bank55, the EAl56, and the forward Brent prices according to Bloomberg as of the Valuation Date.
+Since the forward prices are published up to 2030, from 2031 it was assumed that the annual rate of change in the forecast is the same as the rate of change between 2029 and 2030.